How can we reduce the contagion in enclosed spaces: schools, colleges, places of business, and public transport?

 Detecting infected people before symptoms: saliva tests

 To limit the transmission of the coronavirus, the other important point to know is that one can be contagious without having symptoms.
 On average, 50% of people will not have symptoms and, therefore, will never know that they are infected.
 On the other hand, even without symptoms, they can be contagious and transmit the coronavirus to other people (see the question Can a person without symptoms contaminate other people?).
 And for the 50% of the persons who are going to have symptoms, they are contagious 2 to 3 days before the appearance of the symptoms, i.e.,they will begin to be able to transmit the coronavirus 2 to 3 days before taking a test.

-One way to detect contagious individuals, whether or not they have symptoms, is to test all students in a school or college, or all employees in a company on a routine and frequent basis, for example, once a week.
+One way to detect contagious people, whether or not they have symptoms, is to test systematically and frequently: for example, once a week among all students in a school or college, or among all staff in a company.
 This requires that individuals adhere to the protocol and are willing to be tested frequently.
-Nasopharyngeal testing is unpleasant and no one wants to be tested once a week.
-On the other hand, salivary tests or nasal swabs are not painful and can easily be performed by all age groups, even the youngest (see the question Which swab to test for COVID-19 : nasopharyngeal or oral?).
+Nasopharyngeal testing is unpleasant and no one wants to be tested every week.
+On the other hand, saliva tests or nasal swabs are not painful and can easily be done by all age groups, even the youngest (see the question Which swab to test for COVID-19 : nasopharyngeal or oral?).